 The retina is the thin layer of nerve tissue lining the back of the eye.
 The retina functions much like the film in a camera and transmits light signals to the brain.
 The central and most sensitive part of the retina is called the “macula”.

-The membrane often builds up slowly over time and may contract causes wrinkling of the retinal surface which may affect your vision.
+The membrane often builds up slowly over time and may contract causing wrinkling of the retinal surface which may affect your vision.

 The epiretinal membrane can grow in different shapes which can affect the quality of the vision and quality of life.